§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 for the purposes of sand control or reduction of near wellbore damage.

-M. The commissioner shall make, after notice and hearing as provided in this
+M. The secretary shall make, after notice and hearing as provided in this Chapter,

-Chapter, any reasonable rules, regulations, and orders that are necessary to control the
+any reasonable rules, regulations, and orders that are necessary to control the drilling,

-drilling, operating, and plugging of solution mining injection wells, the permitting of such
+operating, and plugging of solution mining injection wells, the permitting of such wells, and

-wells, and the resulting solution mined cavern.
-Such rules and regulations shall be adopted
+the resulting solution mined cavern.
+Such rules and regulations shall be adopted pursuant to

-pursuant to the Administrative Procedure Act and shall provide for, but not be limited to the
+the Administrative Procedure Act and shall provide for but not be limited to the following:

 (1) Submission of site assessments and updated site assessments to include a